FernandaFranco/201-HTML-and-CSS/notes.md

 #### Meta viewport tag

 - To have the effects of the emulated devices render properly you must put the following `<meta>` element in the `<head>` part of the `<html>`: `<meta name="viewport" content="width=device-width, initial-scale=1">`

+#### Styling links

+Use LVHA for link styling.
+“To ensure that you see your various link styles, you’re best off putting your styles in the order “link-visited-hover-active”, or “LVHA” for short.”
+[Link Specificity]